Trial begins for daughter accused in seafood restaurant founder's death - Port Arthur News

 “We have been trying now for a year and a half to work on trials,” said presiding Judge Raquel West of the 252nd District Court, while speaking to potential jurors.
 “We appreciate you coming.”

-Both Assistant District Attorney Phillip Smith and Defense Attorney Tom Burbank spoke to jurors, although neither gave specifics about the case.
+Assistant District Attorney Phillip Smith and Defense Attorney Tom Burbank spoke to jurors, although neither gave specifics about the case.

 They did say, however, that attempts at reaching a plea agreement had not been successful over the last two years.